petroslamb/taxi-rides/reports/REPORT.md

 Then after switching gear to the  timeseries depicting `trip-counts-per-hour`, a deliberate graphical exploration revealed the general trend and 2 most prevelant seasonalities of the dataset.

+### 2. ARIMA forecasting

+This part goes through the ideas of stationality on a dataset and introduces the basic tests to clear that notion.

+Furthermore, autocorrelation and frequency graphs help give an idea of the complexity inherent in the timeseries.

+After preparing a simple train-test split, an automatic grid search algorithm was used to determine the three key values for ARIMA.

+As a standard process forecasts are evaluated in and out of sample.
+Then the standardized residual is also evaluated in a qualitative manner.
+RMSE is used as a metric for out-of-sample predictions.